-- Microsoft SQL Server 2017

-- Microsoft SQL Server 2019

-- Microsoft Azure SQL

-You must create the Azure SQL instance in advance and pass the address and the server administrator credentials in the corresponding parameters when you run the installation.
-For more information, see the Sitecore XP documentation.
+- Microsoft SQL Server 2017 - Microsoft SQL Server 2019 Required if you are going to use SQL Server for the Experience Database (xDB). - Microsoft Azure SQL You must create the Azure SQL instance in advance and pass the address and the server administrator credentials in the corresponding parameters when you run the installation.
+For more information, see the Sitecore XP documentation - MongoDB Server 4.0.5 4.0.13 Required if you are going to use MongoDB as a Session State Provider.